 Flat tolls are levied on Ring Roads 1, 2, and/or 3 to form single or double cordons.
 A cordon toll around Ring Road i is called Cordon i, and a double cordon on Ring Roads i and j is called Cordon i&j.
-Tolls that account for both congestion and emissions are referred to as combined tolls.
+Tolls that account for both congestion and emissions will be called combined tolls.
 To identify how emissions affect optimal toll levels and welfare gains, tolls that internalize only congestion externalities are also computed.
-These tolls are referred to as congestion tolls, and their welfare gains are computed without accounting for the costs of pollution.
+These tolls will be called congestion tolls.